 In Union City, however, the average commute to work is quite long.
 On average, people spend 35.20 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-The education level of Union City citizens is a little higher than the average for US cities and towns: 21.60% of adults in Union City have at least a bachelor's degree.
+The citizens of Union City are slightly better educated than the national average of 21.84% for all cities and towns, with 21.60% of adults in Union City having a bachelor's degree or advanced degree.

 The per capita income in Union City in 2018 was $24,548, which is low income relative to New Jersey, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,192 for a family of four.
 However, Union City contains both very wealthy and poor people as well.